skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 1\.
 Verify in **your** team's account:

-* To carry out the tasks below as the webadmins in your teams account, you will need to assume that role.
+* To carry out the tasks below as the webadmins in **your team's** account, you will need to assume that role.
 To make that process easier, add the following to the `~/.aws/config` file:

 ```
 [profile webadmins]